rmontenegroo/plone.cachepurging/README.txt

 to the virtual hosting root (i.e. what the ``absolute_url_path()`` method returns).
 This is subject to rewriting for virtual hosting (see below).

-``getAbsolutePaths()`` is useful if you have an absolute path, e.g. if your caching proxy supports "special" URLs to invoke a particular type of purge.
+``getAbsolutePaths()`` is useful if you have a path that is not subject to change no matter how Zope is configured.
+For example, you could use this if your caching proxy supports "special" URLs to invoke a particular type of purge.
 (Such behaviour can be implemented in Varnish using VCL, for example.)
 This is *not* subject to rewriting for virtual hosting.